RTEMS/rtems-docs/user/testing/tftp.rst

    RTEMS Tester using TFTP and U-Boot.

-The :ref:`fig-tester-tftp-u-boot` figure shows the structure and control flow of the RTEMS Tester using TFTP and U-boot.
+The Figure :ref:`fig-tester-tftp-u-boot` figure shows the structure and control flow of the RTEMS Tester using TFTP and U-boot.
 The executables are built and the ``rtems-test`` command is run from the top of the build directory.

 This test mode can only support a single test job running at once.
 You cannot add more test target hardware and run the tests in parallel.